Introduction

 The goal of the 2016 legislation was to clean up Florida’s groundwater and eliminate harmful elements like nitrogen and phosphorous.

 Homeowners in affected areas may have no choice but to agree to septic conversion, which means connecting their homes to the municipal sewage lines.
-Fortunately, the state has worked hard to help owners subsidized that cost by allocating $41 million for septic-to-sewer conversions.
+Fortunately, the state has worked hard to help owners subsidize that cost by allocating $41 million for septic-to-sewer conversions.

 Septic conversion is the most likely option but not the only possibility.
 Some homeowners may be able to augment their current systems with nitrogen-reducing enhancements to remain compliant with the state and/or county.
 The state will partially pay for this as well.
 For example, Hernando County and Citrus County have created grant programs to help subsidize the costs of septic upgrades.